transparentstats/transparentstats-website/README.md

-# Transparent statistics in HCI
+# Transparent statistics in HCI website

-This repo contains docs and the website for the transparent statistics in HCI group.
+This repo contains the website for the transparent statistics in HCI group.

-- [web/](web/): The root directory of [transparentstatistics.org](http://transparentstatistics.org/).
+- [old-web/](old-web/): The root directory of [transparentstatistics.org](http://transparentstatistics.org/).
   Files in this directory use a hacked-together setup that I (Matt) use for my own website and don't expect others to want to deal with.